memmaptensor/memmaptensor/README.md

 ### Hi there 👋

 15-yo student, interested in anything with computer graphics in the title.
 Currently making graphics and game projects.
-Associate of the official unofficial C# Discord server.
 Avid C# and C++ developer.

 (Hopefully) More cool graphics learning projects coming soon, if not, some NLP projects should be here instead